Seonny/Archive/Swift API Design Guidelines.md

   - IUO becomes a strong optional if that will work
   - It is only forced if necessary to type check

+# Floating Point
+  - Provides IEEE-754 properties and operations
+  - FloatigPointProtocol
+    e.g. Not M_PI but Float.pi, CGFloat.pi

+# Whole Module Optimization
+  - First compliation will be slow.
+However it will get faster with caching optimization and compliation

 # Omit needless words.

   allViews.removeElement(cancelButton) => allViews.remove(cancelButton)